 - With proper protocol and knowledge, kids can get back in the game faster and safer.
 This ensures the longevity of sports, supporting the great sports communities across the country.

 - Proper protocols exist.
 They are just not widely understood or used.

 - When proper protocols are followed, 90% of concussions are symptom-free in 10 days.

 - Following the proper protocols and supporting teammates reduces secondary injuries by 3-5x.

-TeachAids and Stanford are developing the first comprehensive, research-based educational software to teach children, coaches, and parents how safely optimize sports performance.
-Through enabling youth to play at their best for a lifetime, we strive to keep sports healthy and growing in our communities.
+TeachAids and Stanford are developing the first comprehensive, research-based educational software to teach children, coaches, and parents how to safely optimize sports performance.
+Through enabling youth to play at their best for a lifetime, TeachAids strives to keep sports healthy and growing in our communities.

 CrashCourse software will utilize leading Silicon Valley technologies and employ state-of-the-art Virtual Reality-based learning experiences.
 Materials will also be made available via phones, online, and traditional technology (e.g., CDs).
-We are ensuring our products will be available and accessible to everyone for free.
+TeachAids is ensuring their products will be available and accessible to everyone for free.
 Product launch is late-2018.

 TeachAids has worked internationally and learned how to optimally research, design, and develop learning experiences for multicultural environments.
 With the U.S. being a melting pot, TeachAids will utilize their best practices to design learning experiences that are meaningful for diverse communities across the nation and the world.